TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

     "Why didn't you pick a lower number?"
 This is the question that catches everybody off guard," Pantalon writes in his book Instant Influence.
     <br>
     <br>
     <strong>She moves from defending her current behavior to articulating why, at some level, she wants to behave differently</strong>.
-And that, says Pantalon, allows her to clarify her personal, positive, and intrinsic motives for studying, which increases the chances she actually will.
+And that says Pantalon, allows her to clarify her personal, positive, and intrinsic motives for studying, which increases the chances she actually will.
 So, on a scale of 1 to 10, how ready are you to try Pantalon's two-question technique?
 And why isn't your number lower?"
 </blockquote>

 <br>